vvscode/docs/docs/rcs/rcs-http-rest/rcs-rest-sms-fallback.md

 ---
 title: SMS Fallback
+excerpt: >-
-excerpt: 'When a RCS message does not send properly a SMS fallback can be used instead.
-Read more.'
+  When a RCS message does not send properly a SMS fallback can be used instead.
+  Read more.
 next:
   pages:
     - rcs-rest-receiving-updates-callbacks